-- Live music or comedy tickets: This may sound a little out there but it can be some of the best memories that you can make with someone you want to spend more time with.
+- Live music or comedy tickets (when we can return to this): This may sound a little out there but it can be some of the best memories that you can make with someone you want to spend more time with.
 What could be better for your health than to take some time out of your busy schedule and go laugh for an hour?
 Live music or performances can also be very enriching, uplifting and inspiring.

-- Travel: This doesn’t have to be a retreat to India for two weeks.
+- Travel (when we can return to this): This doesn’t have to be a retreat to India for two weeks.
 This can be as simple as a half-day trip to a new recreational area.
 It could also be to a friends get-away, a health expo, 5K race, or even a sporting event.

 Hopefully this list of healthy gift ideas can help get you started.
 Check back for the next two parts of our healthy gift ideas series where we will covering ways to support healthy eating and physical activity.